Patricia A. Dunn

 In 1991, she received her Doctor of Arts in English from The University at Albany.
 She holds permanent New York State Certification for teaching (English, grades 7-12), and she taught high school for six years in Albany, New York.

-For more information on Professor Dunn, please see the English Department website.
+For more information on Patricia A. Dunn, please see the English Department website.